jonnyrobots/roberts.work/8-special-projects.md

 ##### Can I suggest a research project?
 You can; I have a process for shaping Special Project hypotheses that I can work through with you, just send me an email, jonathan[@]roberts.work.
 ##### How did 'Special Projects' come about?
 I've been working on early-stage products and companies for the majority of my career and I wanted to start my own business.
 A lot of early-stage companies I've met need the sort of research I can undertake, but are unable to justify an full-time employee to do it.
-The commercial model (ie. sponsorshup format) and name was inspired by Craig Mod.
+The commercial model (ie. sponsorship format) and name was inspired by Craig Mod.